- Paddle Australia Safety Guidelines

 - Eye protection from solar UV radiation is recommended, particularly in highly reflective environments (the paddling environment).
 Sunglasses should be chosen for their UV protection.

 Adequate food and drink supplies as appropriate for the nature and duration of the activity for all participants should be carried.
 It is recommended that high-energy foods should be carried, particularly in colder weather.

-AC is governed by a Board of Directors who are elected by the six State Association Members of AC.
+PA is governed by a Board of Directors who are elected by the six State Association Members of PA.

 The Board is advised by the education manger and the Education and Safety Advisory group whose powers and authorities are delegated by the Board of Directors.
 It is the responsibility of all group members to act within the parameters of these delegated powers and authorities.
 The group was previously known as the Australian Board of Canoe Education.
 In summary the role of the group is as: